ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 `^readfile ( LINE filepath 'function)` reads any file and passes each line untouched as the sole argument to the function.

 Fomerly called ^jsonreadcsv.

-### `^jsonundecodestring ( string )`

-Removes all json escape markers back to normal for possible printout to a user.
-This translates `\n` to newline, `\r` to carriage return, `\t` to tab, and `\"` to a simple quote.

-### `^jsonobjectinsert ( {DUPLICATE} objectname key value )`

-Inserts the key value pair into the object named.
-The key does not require quoting.
-Inserting a json string as value requires a quoted string.
-Duplicate keys are ignored unless the optional 1st argument `DUPLICATE` is given.
-`SAFE` protects any nested JSON data from being deleted.
-See JSON manual.

-### `^jsonopen ( {UNIQUE} kind url postdata header )`

-This function queries a website and returns a JSON datastructure as facts.
-It uses the standard CURL library, so it's arguments and how to use them are generally defined by CURL documentation and the website you intend to access.
-See ChatScript JSON manual for details.

-### `^jsontree ( name {depth} {array})`

-`name` is the value returned by `^JSONparse`, `^JSONopen`, or some query into such structures.
-It prints out a tree of elements, one per line, where depth is represented as more deeply indented.
-Objects are marked with { } as they are in JSON.
-Arrays are marked with `[]`.

-Optional depth number restricts how deep it displays.
-0 (default) means all.
-1 means just top level.

-Optional "array" means show number of array elements rather than the elements themselves at any depth below depth.

-### `^jsonwrite ( name )`

-`name` is the name from a json fact set (returned by `^JSONparse`, `^JSONopen`, or some query into such structures).
-Result is the corresponding JSON string (as a website might emit), without any linefeeds.

-### `^jsonparse ( {UNIQUE} string )`

-`string` is a json text string (as might be returned from a website) and this parses into facts exactly as `^jsonopen` would do, just not retrieving the string from the web.
-It returns the name of the root node.
-One use for this is to pass JSON data as a quoted string within out-of-band data, and have the system parse that into facts you can use.

-You can add `NOFAIL` before the string argument, to tell it to return null but not fail if a dereference path fails cannot be found.

-    ^jsonparse(transient NOFAIL "{ a: $var, b: _0.e[2] }")

-`^jsonparse` automatically converts any backslashunnnn into the corresponding utf8 character.

-### `^jsonkind ( something )`

-If _something_ is a JSON object, the function returns `object`.
-If it is a JSON array it returns `array`.
-Otherwise it fails.

-### `^jsonpath ( string id )`

-_string_ is a description of how to walk JSON.
-Id is the name of the node you want to start at (typically returned from `^jsonopen` or `^jsonparse`.

-Array values are accessed using typical array notation like `ja-1[3]` and object fields using dotted notation like `jo-7.id`.

-A simple path access might look like this: `[1].id` which means take the root object passed as id, e.g., `ja-1`, get the 2nd index value (arrays are 0-based in JSON).
-That value is expected to be an object, so return the value corresponding to the id field of that object.
-In more complex situations, the value of id might itself be an object or an array, which you could continue indexing like `[1].id.firstname`.

-`^Jsonpath` can also return the actual factid of the match, instead of the object of the fact.
-This would allow you to see the index of a found array element, or the json object/array name involved.
-Or you could use `^revisefact` to change the specific value of that fact (not creating a new fact).
-Just add `*` after your final path, eg

-    ^jsonpath(.name* $$obj)
-    ^jsonpath(.name[4]* $$obj)

-If you need to handle the full range of legal keys in json, you can use text string notation like this

-    ^jsonpath(."st. helen".data $tmp)

-You may omit the leading . of a path and CS will by default assume it

-    ^jsonpath("st. helen".data $tmp)

 # Word Manipulation Functions